BirdyDK/DS-handin5/README.md

 **Example of how to run the program:**

-go run server.go --portID=50051 --basePort=50051 --serverCount=3
+go run .\server\server.go --portID=50051 --basePort=50051 --serverCount=4

-go run server.go --portID=50052 --basePort=50051 --serverCount=3
+go run .\server\server.go --portID=50052 --basePort=50051 --serverCount=4

-go run server.go --portID=50053 --basePort=50051 --serverCount=3
+go run .\server\server.go --portID=50053 --basePort=50051 --serverCount=4

+go run .\server\server.go --portID=50054 --basePort=50051 --serverCount=4

-For each client you will run the the following for as many clients as you want in the auction:
+For each client you will run the the following for as many clients as you want in the auction (each needs their own terminal):

-?
+go run .\client\client.go